lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 To display info on your monitor click the :guilabel:`info` tab and read that info.
 The fields explained will be the Name of the monitor the serial numberthe size of the display and the serial number.

 To save your monitor settings press the :guilabel:`save` button and a pop up will show that your have your settings ok for you and press :guilabel:`yes`.
 To view your saved settings press the :guilabel:`Settings` button.
 Your saved settings are by default saved under the time and date.
 If you want to apply your saved settings press the settings button with the wrench and screwdriver.
-To choose your saved settings press the apply button and your settings will be applied.
-To give your saved settings a meaninful name you can press the rename button with a name for what you want and can remember what it is.
-If you want to delete theese setting later press the delete button.
+To choose your saved settings press the setting you want and the :guilabel:`apply` button and your settings will be applied.
+To give your saved settings a meaninful name you can press the :guilabel:`rename` button with a name for what you want and can remember what it is.
+If you want to delete theese setting later press the :guilabel:`delete` button.

 .. image:: monitor_settings.png